 They may be made of completely SILICONE or PLASTIC as well.

 Smock bibs are also known as long-sleeved bibs.
 They cover your baby from the neck until the knees, providing MORE COVERAGE for their clothes.

-You would use them when your children are wearing fancier clothes that would be difficult to get cleaned.
+You would use them when your children are wearing those nice, organic baby clothes that would be difficult to get cleaned.